Our green garden

 Old potatoes make good seed.

-There is much controversy these days about how obese starches make us; it is partly true, but also completely false.
+There is much controversy these days about how obese carbs make us; it is partly true, but also completely false.
+We continue to grow our own food; fresh from the garden even potatoes do not alarm us because of their lower starch content.

 How can that be?
 It's a half truth.
 It is the refined carbohydrates that make us fat and give us type-2 diabetes, not whole starches.